Hunter Biden pleads guilty to all 9 charges in tax evasion case before trial in Los Angeles

 Los Angeles — Hunter Biden offered a surprise guilty plea in his tax evasion case on Thursday, capping a whirlwind day in court in Los Angeles, where jury selection in his trial was set to begin.

 "Do you agree you committed every element of the charges in the indictment?"
-Judge Mark Scarsi asked Biden.
+U.S. District Judge Mark Scarsi asked Biden.

 "Yes," Biden responded.
 The judge accepted the plea.